piks/chlib/README.md

 chlib
 =====

-A chatango library with a flexible manager.
+A chatango library with a flexable manager - Stable channel.

+Dev channel can be found at https://github.com/cellsheet/chlib/tree/chlib-dev

 Requirements: This library requires at this time to have python 3 or greater installed.